 Among her achievements, Minna Re Shin has won numerous prizes in national and international competitions.
 She was first-prize winner in the piano category of the 1990 Montreal Symphony Orchestra Competition and the Canadian Music Competitions in 1980 and 1984.
 In 1988 she was awarded first prize in the piano category as well as the Grand Prize (among all of the instrumental categories) in the National Music Competition.
 As the laureate of the 1984 International Concertino Praga Competition, she was invited by the Czechoslovakian government to perform on a tour in that country.
 Furthermore, she was a winner of the 1985 International Stravinsky Competition.

 Since her solo début at the age of ten with the Montreal Symphony Orchestra under the direction of Mario Duschenes, Minna Re Shin has performed in Canada,the United States, Europe, Australia, and Asia.
 She has received high praise as recitalist, chamber pianist, and soloist in concerts with major orchestras, such as the Montreal Symphony Orchestra, the Montreal Chamber Orchestra, the McGill Symphony Orchestra, and the chamber orchestra I Musici de Montréal, and with distinguished conductors like Charles Dutoit, Jacques Lacombe, and Timothy Vernon.
 This dynamic artist has also been invited to perform in many festivals, including the Nordic Contemporary Music Festival held in Montreal where she premiered in Canada the Fourth Piano Concerto by the Finnish composer Mikko Heinio with the McGill Chamber Singers and the McGill Sinfonietta under the direction of Iwan Edwards, and recently the prestigious International Haydn Festival in Eisenstadt where she made her Austrian début.
 Appearances at various music conferences include the Music Theory Midwest Conference held in Minnesota and the Feminist Theory and Music 4 Conference held in Virginia,where she gave a lecture-recital presentation on Franz Liszt’s B-minor Sonata.Moreover, she has been invited to give master classes at major universities and specialized performing art schools in Canada, Australia, and China.
-In addition to her current performing and pedagogical activities, she also serves as an active member of the Administrative Council of the Orchestre symphonique de Longueuil.
+In addition to her performing and pedagogical activities, she also served as an active member of the Administrative Council of the Orchestre symphonique de Longueuil.